 - The Project will focus on traffic safety education for parents, students, BUSD administration, and residents.
 It could also include elements such as high-visibility crosswalks, pedestrian signage, bulb-outs or curb extensions, curb ramps, school speed zones, and "sharrows" (shared-lane markings) near the three school sites.

-- Link to PowerPoint Presentation - 1st Community Meeting (4/26/2018)
+- Link to Presentation - 1st Community Meeting (4/26/2018)

 For more information on the Safe Routes to School Project, please contact: